cstefanache/cstefanache.github.io/_posts/2016-08-02-gun-db-artificial-knowledge-sharing.md

 ## Gun Integration ##

-In order to have everything in sync a Gun server connection must be established.
+In order to have everything in sync, you need to connect with a Gun relay server.
-*Even though the server is not ready, every change will be performed on users local storage and sync on connect*
+*Even though the server is not ready, every change will be performed on users local storage and sync once connected*.

 For better organization, all the data related to the searching algorithm will be stored at *optimisations* key.